AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 both < X1 (condition 1 False) and V > X2 (condition 2 False) at the same time
 when X1 < X2.

-Specifing the units of interest
+Specifying the units of interest
 ===============================

 |gcp| is not project aware. |gcvcov| is told about the sources for which a